quicwg/multipath/draft-ietf-quic-multipath.md

 Packets that arrive after their decryption key has been discarded will be dropped.
 Longer delays reduce the probability of losing packets but keeping old keys longer can negatively impact the security of the protocol.
-The use of three times the largest PTO aims to minimise packet lost for all paths and therefore limits the impact on performance.
+The use of three times the largest PTO aims to minimize packet lost for all paths and therefore limits the impact on performance.

 Following {{Section 5.4 of QUIC-TLS}}, the Key Phase bit is protected,